 implies "swift".
 He does not note that the expression a "sharp vessel" is an expression for a ship with a sharp entry angle at the water line; mostly indeed this is a fast ship, but argumenting, secundum quid

 The enterprise of Telemachos was successful but not without risk, moreover because the whole affair takes place in wintertime or early spring (O.U. p156).
 Even in summerlike conditions a rowing trip south of Zacynthos may end in an African nightmare; a beaching on the coast of Egypt or Libya.
-This may have been in the great "peoples of the sea" tradition of his father, Menelaos and Aeneas, later followed by the apostle Paulus (if he hadn't beached on Malta), but it was certainly not what Telemachos was looking for.
-First passing Ellis and then setting course to south of Zacynthos does not contain logic for any other than philological analysis anyway.
+This may have been in the great "peoples of the sea" tradition of his father, Menelaos and Aeneas, but it was certainly not what Telemachos was looking for.
+The remaining alternative, first passing Ellis and then setting course to south of Zacynthos, does not contain logic for any other than philological analysis.
 So Telemachos took the more obvious route along the south coast of Cephalonia and because of the unusual following wind he was able to cover the 30 nautical miles distance between Elis and Paliki in about 12 hours (Wednesday 19:00 pm - Thursday 07:00 am) at an effective speed of just over 2.5 knots.

 One thousand years later, during the siege of Paliki by Philip the Macedon, the island of Paliki is still surrounded by sea and - on one side - by cliffs (Pol 5.3,4